David R. and Patricia D. Atkinson Foundation

 -

-Consider Indirect Pathways: Organizations seeking to connect with this foundation should focus on building reputation in their field, cultivating relationships within the Princeton community or Cornell University networks, and demonstrating excellence in areas aligned with the foundation's priorities rather than seeking direct contact.
+Consider Indirect Pathways: Organisations seeking to connect with this foundation should focus on building reputation in their field, cultivating relationships within the Princeton community or Cornell University networks, and demonstrating excellence in areas aligned with the foundation's priorities rather than seeking direct contact.

 References